 To make matters worse, the extreme heat from the wildfire is producing rare mushroom-cloud-like formations known as pyrocumulus clouds.
 They are similar to regular cumulus clouds, except that the rising ground air gets its energy from the flames, not the sun.
 The hot air also contains moisture evaporated from the burning vegetation.
 Formed when the warm moisture-laden air meets the cooler atmospheric air, the towering clouds generate thunderstorms, lightning, and localized winds, making the fire even more volatile and harder to predict.

 As of July 31, the Carr Fire, already the seventh most destructive in California’s history, has scorched over 100,000 acres and destroyed more than 1100 structures, including 723 homes.
 The wildfire has also claimed six lives, including those of two firefighters.
 The good news is that the 3,600 firefighters who are working feverishly to battle the deadly blaze made substantial progress on Monday (July 30) night, managing to contain the blaze 27 percent, up 10 percent since Sunday (July 28) night.
-Hopefully, the weather will cooperate long enough for them gain total control.
+Hopefully, the weather will cooperate long enough for them to gain total control.

 Resources: CNN.com, Latimes.com, CBSnews.com